issue-tracking-system/Project-Management-Software/README.md

 + Price per hour  - tracking worked time and costs to date for all hours.
 + Currency convertor at real time with values from google
 + ETC..!
++ Cron job for tething emails from email server

 ### Requirements
 + MySQL 4.1.1+